-To transfer a call using Telviva One, go to the Phone plugin in the bottom-right and dial a second number, or initiate another call from the Contacts tab.
-The original call will be placed on hold and offer options for transferring calls
+To transfer a call using Telviva One, go to the web phone at the bottom-right and dial a second number, or initiate another call from the Contacts tab.
+The original call will be placed on hold and offer options for transferring calls.

 Check your sound volume, mute settings and whether you are able to hear other sounds such as videos playing in the browser etc. If the sound is erratic, see the section about Requirements & Network above.